GashinRS/kvasir-server-fork/Writerside/topics/Access-Control.md

 - A keycloak instance is spun up, it will have a default `master` realm and a generated `quarkus` realm for initial setup
-- In the `quarkus` realm, two clients are created:
+- In the `quarkus` realm, one client is created automatically:
-  - **quarkus-app**: this client is used by the Kvasir backend to verify tokens issued by this Keycloak instance.
     - **kvasir-ui**: this client manages authentication for the Kvasir UI client, which is a Single Page Application.
 It is there mainly to be able to log into the pod's realm and thus get a token.
 This bearer token can then be sent to the [Kvasir APIs](API-Reference.md).
 - A default user is created for each Pod.
 Temporary credentials for that user are set to `podname:podname` (eg. `alice:alice`).
 Upon a first login, these will be prompted for change.